Jules Van Nuffel: Composer

 In Van Nuffel's early compositions he was influenced by the Cecilian Movement.
 However, he soon developed a style of his own.
 His originality lies in his melodic gift, which is often based on Gregorian modality.
 His late Romantic harmony is a highly personal synthesis of old church modes and impressionism, sometimes daringly modern for its time.
 His music is deeply religious, and often exuberantly festive.

 Almost all of Van Nuffel's work is vocal.
 Most of his works were meant for performance during the liturgy in the cathedral, with his own Saint Rumbold's choir, and they still sound best when sung by a large choir in a large church.
 The liturgical texts that he set were all in Latin; the Dutch texts he set also were mostly religious in character.

 A nationally prominent composer, Van Nuffel is not very well known outside his native land, though his work is still occasionally performed abroad.
-One work that has become well-known abroad and that is one of his crowning achievements is Nova Organi Harmonia ad Graduale juxta Editionem Vaticanam, a collection of accompaniments of the Gregorian chants of the entire liturgical year.
+One work that has become well known abroad and that is one of his crowning achievements is Nova Organi Harmonia ad Graduale juxta Editionem Vaticanam, a collection of accompaniments of the Gregorian chants of the entire liturgical year.
 This huge project (eight volumes) was initiated by Van Nuffel, and composed by himself, Flor Peeters, Jules Vyverman, Marinus de Jong, Staf Nees, Henri Durieux and Edgard de Laet.
-Nova Organi Harmonia was reprinted in many editions after World War II and is now (2023) available in its entirety on the internet and, with the exception of the sixth volume (devoted to the local Belgian liturgy), also in a recent print edition; see the external link.
+Nova Organi Harmonia was reprinted in many editions after World War II and is now (2023) available in its entirety online and, with the exception of the sixth volume (devoted to the local Belgian liturgy), also in a recent print edition; see the external link.